MA - History

-Following admission to the university and to the department, the student should consult the history department website and speak with an advisor regarding degree requirements and a proposed degree program.
-Candidates must complete 20 units of course work in one of the following fields of study: United States History, Modern European History, or World History.
+Following admission to the university and the department, the student should consult the history department website and speak with the graduate advisor regarding degree requirements and a proposed degree program.
+Candidates must complete 20 units of course work in one of the following fields of study: United States History, European History or World History.
 Eight units may be taken in any field of history.
 Two units will focus on professional development.
-U.S. History specialists may apply one World History colloquium (HIST 220) to their primary field, and World History specialists may apply one U.S. History colloquium (HIST 210) or one European History colloquium (HIST 209 or HIST 211) to their primary field.
+Specialists in European History and United States History may apply one World History colloquium (HIST 220) to their primary field, and World History specialists may apply one U.S. History colloquium (HIST 210) or one European History colloquium (HIST 209 or HIST 211) to their primary field.
 Five courses and the 2 units of professional development --a total of 22 units-- must be completed at the graduate level.
-All students must retain a 3.0 average to remain in the program and pass the comprehensive examination to receive the degree (see above for explanation of the Plan B examination).
+All students must maintain a 3.0 GPA average to remain in the program and either pass the comprehensive examination or complete a thesis to receive the degree.

 |At SJSU, students must pass the Graduation Writing Assessment Requirement (GWAR).
 For information on the GWAR, please see http://info.sjsu.edu/gcw.html.|